Martin Liao: Political career

 Liao became a member of the National People's Congress in 2008, serving until 2023.

 In the 2012 Hong Kong legislative election, Liao was elected unopposed to the Commercial (Second) functional constituency, having been nominated by the Chinese General Chamber of Commerce.

 He retained his Legislative Council seat in the 2016 election, again without having to face an opponent.
 He became convenor of the pro-establishment caucus after Ip Kwok-him of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) retired.

 In November 2016, he was appointed by Chief Executive Leung Chun-ying to the Executive Council of Hong Kong.

 In November 2020, following the expulsion of 4 pro-democracy lawmakers in the Legislative Council, Liao claimed that despite there being no opposition members in the Legislative Council, there would still be opposing views within the legislature.

 In January 2021, Liao partially blamed teachers on the 2019-20 Hong Kong protests and said that teachers could have "ulterior political motives" in classrooms which could "deeply impact students negatively."

 In February 2021, after Xia Baolong said that only "patriots" could be part of the Hong Kong government and that electoral changes would be needed, Liao agreed and said that it was not up to those in Hong Kong to decide rules on electoral changes, and that "It must be a matter for the National People's Congress and the National People's Congress Standing Committee.
 Hong Kong has no say in any amendments to the Basic Law."

 In March 2021, Liao supported changes to Hong Kong's election system and criticized democratic systems, claiming that the changes would make Hong Kong less prone to "dictatorship of the majority."
 In addition, Liao claimed that "Many people in Hong Kong are politically immature" and that one vote per person would not be suitable for Hong Kong.

 In March 2021, Liao criticized RTHK, claiming that the station was biased against the government.

+In December 2021, Liao was re-elected as Legislative Councilor through Commercial (Second) functional constituency with 176 votes.

 In February 2022, Liao told SCMP that he would not be attending the 2022 Two Sessions as a Hong Kong delegate.

+In October 2025, Liao decided to retire as Legislative Councilor after 13 years of service.